TigerBSD/TigerBSD/SYSINSTALL.md

 Press F1 to enter the BIOS Setup Utility.

-Navigate to the *Security* menu using the left and right arrow keys of your keyborad.
+Navigate to the *Security* menu using the left and right arrow keys of your keyboard.
 Select *Virtualization*.
 Ensure that *Intel (R) Virtualization Technology* is set to *Enabled* and that *Intel (R) VT-d Feature* is set to *Enabled*.
 Press Esc on your keyboard to accept and go back to the previous menu.
 Under